dustinest/libraries/io/smartreader/README.md

 Recognizes UTF_8, UTF8 Little Endian and Big Endian, fails back to system default or preferred charset.

-TODO: add more charsets to regognize
+TODO: add more charsets to recognize